Out NW Inaugural Issue Now Out!

 Part of my subconscious reminded me that we had grown up “farm poor”: government cheese, food banks, and an old, green Coleman camp stove to cook when we couldn’t pay for power.
 We’d moved a lot, scraped by, and even ended up in subsidized housing and at one point renting a house on a local reservation near Seattle.

 Then that part of my mind drifted to how my experience growing up compared to those with less privilege.
-I did a thought exercise which I’ve done many times since, trying to put myself in their place as best I could.
+I did a thought exercise, one which I’ve done many times since, trying to put myself in their place as best I could.
 What I felt was the sting of unbroken generational traumas and unkept promises, both by society and government, whose duty it is to lift those of less privilege up.
 I felt the sudden realization that no matter how shitty my childhood was or how poor we’d been, there were things I never had to contend with simply because I was white.

 I’ve never been and never will be denied a mortgage or college entrance or a job because of the color of my skin.